Back to blog

 The pilot scoped as "improve customer service" is unmeasurable.
 Customer service has too many variables, too many dimensions, and too many confounding factors.
 You will not know after ninety days whether the AI agent helped.
 You will have opinions.

-The organizations that scale pick the use case before they pick the technology: what is the most expensive, repetitive, high-volume workflow in our operation that is broken in a specific, measurable way?
+The trick is to pick the use case before you pick the technology: what is the most expensive, repetitive, high-volume workflow in your operation that is broken in a specific, measurable way?
 That is the AI agent target.
 Not a department, not a function, not an aspiration — a workflow.

 Failure Mode 2 — Integration Fragility